-Our trip to Hvar Island, was a self-guided affair and began with a ferry ride from the mainland city of Split to an island which has been inhabited since the 4th century BC.
+Our trip to Hvar Island was a self-guided affair and began with a ferry ride from the mainland city of Split to an island that has been inhabited since the 4th century BC.
 A guidebook will describe Hvar’s climate as perfect and the landscape lush and green.
 It takes approximately fifteen minutes on a bike, traveling in blistering sunshine toward the island’s summit, to realize that the author of the guidebook may not have been traveling by bicycle but rather lounging on a Croatian beach while conducting research.

-However, without a guide to meet our needs of food, water and the most basic essential of all-the bikes, the challenges began.
+However, without a guide to meet our needs of food, water, and the most basic essentials of all-the bikes, the challenges began.
 Our research had included that Stari Grad had a bike rental shop near the ferry terminal.
-We pictured it steps from the terminal, it was a taxi ride away.
+We pictured it steps from the terminal, and it was a taxi ride away.
 No harm done.

-In the photo below you will see many piles of stones.
-On higher elevations the obvious old and often haphazard arrangements could be seen everywhere.
-Due to the language barrier and lack of information in guidebooks we remain stumped.
+In the photo below, you will see many piles of stones.
+On higher elevations, the obvious old and often haphazard arrangements could be seen everywhere.
+Due to the language barrier and lack of information in guidebooks, we remain stumped.

 Can you tell us about the rock piles and why they cover the hillsides?

-- Have a bike map with you and be sure of your route.
+- Have a bike map with you, and be sure of your route.
 There are several cycling options on Hvar and much easier ones than the one described above.
-Our trip was from Stari Grad to Hvar Town return (approximately 40kms round trip with a total climb of 1000m) The map we used can be found here.
+Our trip was from Stari Grad to Hvar Town return (approximately 40kms round trip with a total climb of 1000m).
+The map we used can be found here.